 CFB Scientific Translations LLC is owned and operated by Dipl.-Ing.
 Carola F. Berger, PhD, CT.
-I can be reached at cberger @ cfbtranslations dot com, via the contact form on this website, https://www.cfbtranslations.com, via phone at +1 (805) 270-5672, or by mail at
+I can be reached at info @ cfbtranslations dot com, via the contact form on this website, https://www.cfbtranslations.com, via phone at +1 (805) 270-5672, or by mail at

 PO Box 865

 Buellton, CA 93427

 The site uses exactly one cookie for the language switcher to determine whether you want to look at the English or the German version of a page.
 No personal information is stored.
 The site also uses one cookie to facilitate the shop functionality and two more to facilitate secure payments, if you use those functionalities.
 All of these cookies are restricted to this site only and are not connected or readable by any other site.
 The only other cookies this site uses are of the edible variety to feed the site owner while crafting very long and detailed privacy policies.

 Yep.
 If you don’t believe me, you can check for yourself.
 The only cookie you will see is for the language switcher as well as the two aforementioned cookies for the shop.
 The language switcher value is either “en” or “de.”